simeononsecurity/simeononsecurity.ch/content/articles/why-you-should-be-using-chocolatey-for-windows-package-management/index.en.md

 ## Streamline Package Management

 One of the key advantages of using Chocolatey is its ability to streamline package management on Windows.
 Chocolatey acts as a **package manager** that provides a command-line interface to install, update, and uninstall software packages effortlessly.
-It utilizes a curated repository of packages, called the **Chocolatey Community Repository**, which hosts a vast collection of popular software applications.
+It uses a curated repository of packages, called the **Chocolatey Community Repository**, which hosts a vast collection of popular software applications.

 With Chocolatey, you can manage packages across multiple machines efficiently.
 Instead of manually downloading and installing software on each machine, you can rely on Chocolatey to automate the process.
 This simplifies package installations and saves you valuable time.